1987

 and / or MTV not being happy with Anton's original version."[4]

-by throwing a "party" for the magazine Smash Hits.
+image as bores by "throwing a party" for the magazine Smash Hits.
+It turned

-It turned out as a disaster.
-Fletch, Martin and David got pissed, Fletch
+out to be a disaster.
+Fletch, Martin and Dave got pissed, Fletch crawled around

 recording studio and if any of us come out they all barge up going 'Was that